Tietgen-ITU/AI-Notes/notes/vault/algorithms.search.informedSearch.aStar.md

 # Admissible heuristic
 ![](/assets/images/2022-02-10-11-38-48.png)
 It should never overestimate the cost.
+So that means if the distance to the goal is 13 then an admissible heuristic would give a result equal or less than that.

+## A valid Heuristic
+A valid heuristic is a heuristic where the goal node has a heuristic of 0 and that the heuristic is non-negative for all the other states.

 # Consistent Heuristic
 ![](/assets/images/2022-02-10-11-41-45.png)
+>**NOTE:** Just to add.
+If a node $a$ has a heuristic that is 13 then the distance between node $a$ and node $b$ (which is this c function) plus the heuristic from node $b$ to the goal has to be greater than or equal to 13 in order for that to be consistent.
+Remember this has to be true for all nodes.

 ![](/assets/images/2022-02-10-11-42-20.png)

 With consistent heuristic, every time it expands a node it has found an optimal path to that node.

-This is nice becuase there is a lot of book keeping that we do not need to do, when we know that we have found an optimal path.
+This is nice because there is a lot of book keeping that we do not need to do, when we know that we have found an optimal path.
 # Properties
 ![](/assets/images/2022-02-10-11-42-42.png)
 $h^*(n)$ is the real distance.